Exoceus/opphub/README.md

 While most of my recent work is done on private repos (professional workd, school projects, personal projects), my more recent projects are better documented and are a better representation of my abilities.

 ## Technical Details
 The project is strucutred as a mono-repo containing both the server logic and client-side logic, which are deployed together.
-The core API is found at `/api/<topic>`.
+The core API is found at `/api/<topic>` which uses Node.js and Express for middleware.
+The React-based frontend can be found under `client` folder.